El Príncipe (TV series): Plot

 In the troubled neighborhood of El Príncipe, Fran, a veteran police officer, has no doubts about using unorthodox methods to enforce order.
 This seems to be in danger with the arrival of Morey, a CNI agent, who uses the police station as cover to investigate a suspected police collaboration with a jihadist network.
-Morey's situation is complicated with the arrival of Fátima, an idealistic Muslim teacher who is looking for her vanished teenage brother, Abdu, while opposing the criminal activities of her other brother, Faruq, one of the biggest drug dealers in the neighborhood.
+Morey's situation is complicated with the arrival of Fátima, an idealistic Muslim teacher who is looking for her vanished little brother, Abdu, while opposing the criminal activities of her other brother, Faruq, one of the biggest drug dealers in the neighborhood.
 However, Faruq is not the villain of the story.
 Then everything gets complicated when they become aware of a terrorist gang called Akrab, which blows up young people to terrorize the city.
 Meanwhile, Morey offers Fátima a chance to go to the peninsula with him, but, as they are about to depart, her brother Abdu returns to Ceuta on a tour bus with a bomb on board.
 When the police get to know this, they try to talk to him.
 The bomb does not go off, but Abdu is shot in the head by Morey.
 This leads into a second season with an impossible love affair between Morey and Fátima.